LittleRainAtGitHub/DriverPreferenceLearning/README.md

 - **DriverP_AGEM_train**: Training code with data from a stream of tasks, the use of A-GEM is optional.
 When setting `AGem = True`, the code practices LLL with A-GEM; when setting `AGem = False`, the code practices Multi-task learning without using A-GEM.
   \*This code will be released with the coming paper.

-- **DriverP_HypsSelection**: Training code for hyperparameter selection before LLL with A-GEM.
+- **DriverP_HypsSelection**: Pre-training code for hyperparameter selection.
 The training data should be in a relatively small scale (e.g., data from only 1 or 2 tasks).
-Then in LLL with A-GEM, all hyperparameters are fixed.
+In LLL with A-GEM, all hyperparameters are fixed.

   After a run, the code saves the trained network in .\model, and the run_result & evaluation_result in .\results.
 The run_result stores the loss, accuracy and duration in the training process of each epoch and task, as well as the selected hyper-parameters.
 The evaluation_result stores the classification accuracy on validation sets of all tasks after the training of each task.